gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 7. Leave this page open as you will need the Azure IoT Central Application URL soon.

 ### Step 4: Azure Sphere Tenant ID

+We need the ID of the Azure Sphere Tenant that is now trusted by Azure IoT Central.

 1. From the **Azure Sphere Developer Command Prompt**, run **```azsphere tenant show-selected```**.
     * The output of this command will look similar to the following.